In Person School Museum Tours and Art Lessons

 Reservations up to 80 students.
 For larger groups, please inquire using the contact form below or emailing email@example.com.

 Tours and Lessons generally last for 75 minutes, with additional time for arrival and orientation.
 Arriving 10 minutes prior to the start of your tour time guarantees the time for introductions, restrooms, and dividing groups.

 The museum regrets that it has no formal space for school groups to eat lunch.
 In accommodating weather, Lenfest Plaza just outside, Love Park, and Dilworth Plaza offer good alternatives.

-Subsidized transportation is available for Philadelphia School District and Charter Schools.
-Bus subsidy is requested at the time of the reservation,
+Subsidized transportation may be available for Philadelphia School District and Charter Schools.

 School groups are required to bring 1 chaperone for every 10 students, however with recent changes to the Pennsylvania State requirements for all chaperones to have background checks and clearances, PAFA understands the financial burden this can have on Parents and Guardians.
 Please email firstname.lastname@example.org to inquire in regards to this policy should your school find it difficult to have this ratio.
 Chaperones are admitted free of charge.
 (Additional chaperones are welcome and will be charged student museum admission rate.)